hendricius/the-bread-code/recipes/sweet/date-walnut-bread.md

 ### Recipe customization

 Cut the dates and walnuts into small pieces.
-I like to put the walnuts into a plastic bag.
-Then I use a hammer to crush them.
+I like to put the walnuts into a plastic bag and crush them with a hammer.
 Place the ingredients on the dough in front of you.